 13. If you have several points in your inlets/outlets file you can choose to use just a selection of them.
 To do this choose the Select Inlets/Outlets option.
-Hold Ctrl and select the points by dragging the mouse to make a small rectangle around them.
+Hold Ctrl and select the points by clicking on them.
 Selected points will turn yellow, and a count will be shown at the bottom left of the main window (Figure 9).
 You only need to use this option if you want to only use a subset of outlets.
 The default is to use all the points in the outlets file or those drawn.